Uhm Ji-won: Career

 From 2012 to 2013, she starred in family dramas by renowned TV writer Kim Soo-hyun, Childless Comfort and Thrice Married Woman.
 This was followed by a well-received supporting performance in the gangster comedy Man on the Edge.

 Uhm then played the mother of a sexually assaulted child in Hope; she said it was the first movie where she let go of everything, calling it one of her best works.
 Uhm won Best Actress at the Korean Association of Film Critics Awards, and received nominations at the Blue Dragon Film Awards and the Baeksang Arts Awards.
 This was followed by period mystery-thriller The Silenced, and sci-fi thriller The Phone.
 This was followed by kidnapping drama Missing, which won her Best Actress award at the Women in Film Korea Awards.
 Uhm then featured in crime action film Master.

 In 2017, Uhm made a small-screen comeback in SBS' legal thriller Distorted, playing a public prosecutor.
 In 2019, Uhm starred in the body-swap comedy drama Spring Turns to Spring.
 The same year, she starred in the zombie comedy film The Odd Family: Zombie On Sale.
 In May 2019, Uhm signed with new agency C-JeS Entertainment.

+In 2025, Uhm starred in Netflix's mystery historical television series Dear Hongrang alongside Jo Bo-ah and Lee Jae-wook.
+It is based on Tangeum: Swallowing Gold by Jang Da-hye and was produced by Studio Dragon.

 Personal life

 Uhm is a member of Yeongwol Eom clan.
 She is a devout Protestant Christian, and together with Han Hye-jin was part of a church group called HaMiMo.

 Uhm began dating architect Oh Young-wook in 2013; Oh is the founder of well-known architectural firm ogisadesign d'espacio architects (oddaa), and has also published several books on travel and art.
 They married on May 27, 2014, at the Shilla Hotel in Seoul.
-Later on April 6, 2021, she announced on her YouTube channel that she and her husband have amicably divorced and that they will remain just friends.
+Later on April 6, 2021, she announced on her YouTube channel that she and her husband had amicably divorced and would remain friends.

 Philanthropy

-On March 12, 2022, Uhm made a donation millions to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
+On March 12, 2022, Uhm made a donation million to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and which spread to Samcheok, Gangwon Province.
 On March 17, 2022, Uhm made a donation millions to Save the Children's Children's Rights Film to help victims of the Ukrainian-Russian war.